 Highly sought after for its rich and diverse cultures, breathtaking scenery, an abundance of wildlife, and irresistible charm, South America truly has it all.
 Whether enjoying a salsa dance on the streets of Cartagena, Colombia, or trekking through the immense Amazon rainforest, you will not run out of adventurous activities while at one of the cheap countries in South America.

 Perhaps the best part about South America is all the attractions and accommodations you can visit on a travel budget!
+Many of these areas are cheap countries.
 Travel may seem like a luxury, but that does not mean it has to hurt your bank.
 If you know the ins and out of an area, you will truly be able to experience everything you have ever dreamed of for a great deal.
 Visit one of the cheap countries in South America to experience all the thrills at a fraction of the cost by traveling the world for cheap.